Performs as well as you would expect for a Sonicare product

 Unfortunately, no parts on the flosser are designed to be user serviceable.
 This isn’t uncommon for a product of this type, but when there is a need to move to more sustainable approaches this is disappointing.

-- The handle and power brick are wrapped unnecessarily in LDPE 4 plastic, which seems a little unnecessary.
+The handle and power brick do come wrapped in LDPE 4 plastic, which seems a little unnecessary.

 For what is Sonicare’s first proper attempt at a cordless water flosser, the 3000 is excellent.

 I don’t think it is as comfortable in the hand, or as easy to use as the Waterpik Cordless Advanced.
 Rotating the nozzle in use is much more difficult.

 But, it is a very good alternative.
 And in fact, the pacer and larger water reservoir are better.

 The USB type c charging is also very convenient.